-The Company assumed the capital lease obligation related to certain assets at its Aurora, Illinois property.
-GLPI recorded the asset and liability associated with the capital lease on its balance sheet.
-The original term of the capital lease was 30 years and it will terminate in 2026.
+The Company assumed the finance lease obligations related to certain assets at its Aurora, Illinois property.
+GLPI recorded the asset and liability associated with the finance lease on its consolidated balance sheet.
+The original term of the finance lease is 30 years and it will terminate in 2026.